 Finally, closing out the testing is an oldie but goldie, Grand Theft Auto V. On the Ryzen 5 2600 I got a minimum of 57 FPS and an average of 108 FPS while the Core i7-7700K netted a minimum of 101 FPS and an average of 129 FPS.

 Conclusion and Final Thoughts

 I hope you have enjoyed this review and comparison.
-If you did, follow me here on hubpages, on twitter @TheGR8Cobb, and/or on YouTube.
+If you did, follow me for more articles.
 Thanks for stopping by and leave me a comment below on what you think.
 Thanks again and I hope to see you next time.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.